open-socialism/open-socialism-site/introduction.md

 [Open Source Software (OSS)](https://en.wikipedia.org/wiki/Open-source_software){:target="_blank"} is free software that is developed in the open.
 The code is fully accessible and you are free to take a copy and modify it.
 Business can be involved in the development of OSS, but OSS projects are typically run separately from businesses and anyone can contribute.
 Teams are usually distributed around the world and the work is unpaid.

 Probably you are thinking this wouldn't work.
 People doing unpaid work, distributed teams and a lack of commercial direction.
-However, OSS has been extremely successful with virtually all of commercial software depending on it in some way.
+However, OSS has been extremely successful with virtually all commercial software depending on it in some way.

 The [Open Source Model](https://en.wikipedia.org/wiki/Open-source_model){:target="_blank"} is the processes used to manage open source projects and teams.
-This process has a lot in common with the tribal model, but is operates in a highly different environment.
+This process has a lot in common with the tribal model, but it operates in a highly different environment.
 What are some aspects?

 ### Motivation to excel